Unexpected Lessons in Communication

 Now, did we really need a high-powered shortwave antenna in Southwest Alabama?

 Yes!
 Yes, we did.

-After that, the shortwave and CB experience stopped.
-Well, except for the small shortwave radio in the car.
-But it wasn’t as strong as that antenna on the top of that pine tree, next to the house, above the wisteria vine that dad put up on a hot summer afternoon so he could talk to people from New Zealand.
+Well, except for the small shortwave radio in dad's car.
+But it wasn’t as strong as that antenna on the top of that pine tree, next to the house, above the wisteria vine, which dad installed on a hot summer afternoon so he could talk to people from New Zealand.